lwaghorn/aquaponicsIot/README.md

 # Visit Site [Here](http://aquaponicsiot.sdhwcyirgh.ca-central-1.elasticbeanstalk.com/)
-### The system is no longer running so displayed data is hard coded to last summer
+### The system is no longer running (I moved) so the data being displayed is hard coded to last summer.
+Typically it showed data for the past 3 days.

 ![alt text](https://github.com/lwaghorn/aquaponicsIot/blob/master/pictures/3488483907_4e92114664_o.png)